 - Designer or builder of a dangerous roadway.

 - Government agency that failed to warn about hazardous road conditions.

-- Distributor, manufacturer, or installer of dangerous or faulty vehicle part.
+- Distributor, manufacturer, or installer of dangerous or faulty vehicle parts.

-An experienced wrongful death attorney will look at all potential responsible parties to determine the basis for a legal theory and all sources of compensation.
+An experienced wrongful death attorney will look at all potentially responsible parties to determine the basis for a legal theory and all sources of compensation.